jh3nd3rs0n/jargyle/src/site/markdown/userguide/client-configuration.md

     -   [Accessing the SOCKS Server Using GSS-API Authentication](#accessing-the-socks-server-using-gss-api-authentication)
 -   [Resolving Host Names From the SOCKS5 Server](#resolving-host-names-from-the-socks5-server)
 -   [Routing Traffic Through a Specified Chain of SOCKS Servers](#routing-traffic-through-a-specified-chain-of-socks-servers)

+## Overview

+This document discusses how to further use the [client API](client-api.md) by means of configuration.

 <a id="enabling-ssltls-layered-tcp-traffic-between-the-client-and-the-socks-server"></a>
 ## Enabling SSL/TLS-layered TCP Traffic Between the Client and the SOCKS Server